-If you would like to participate in an upcoming simulation or run one in your community, school, workplace, etc please contact [email protected].
-There’s lots more information available on the Understanding Our Treaties website.
+If you would like to participate in an upcoming simulation or run one in your community, school, or workplace please contact info@gordonfn.org.
+There’s more information available on the Understanding Our Treaties website.

 30 Indigenous emerging leaders gathered in Ottawa in March 2023 for the fifth National Treaty Simulation, organized with the Land Claims Agreements Coalition (LCAC).